apache/pulsar/site2/docs/deploy-bare-metal.md

 ## [Install Builtin Connectors (optional)]( https://pulsar.apache.org/docs/en/next/standalone/#install-builtin-connectors-optional)

 > Since Pulsar release `2.1.0-incubating`, Pulsar provides a separate binary distribution, containing all the `builtin` connectors.
-> If you want to enable those `builtin` connectors, you can follow the instructions as below; otherwise you can
+> To enable the `builtin` connectors (optional), you can follow the instructions below.
-> skip this section now.

-To get started using builtin connectors, you need to download the connectors tarball release on every broker node in one of the following ways:
+To use `builtin` connectors, you need to download the connectors tarball release on every broker node in one of the following ways :

 * by clicking the link below and downloading the release from an Apache mirror: